 Remember the outcry when the cute little cartoons advertising Zoloft, an antidepressant, were retooled to promote Zoloft's use as a medicine for social anxiety disorder?
 Or the Prozac commercial that magically changed the nametags at a cocktail party?
 First you invent the pill, right, then you invent the illness for which the pill is the cure -- you know that one.
 Using as his sources letters and memos written by mental health professionals, Lane builds a very convincing case for another instance of mental health industry fraud in which shy persons are told they have a mental disease.
 He also demonstrates how the public was fooled into thinking that these pills had been sufficiently tested and were relatively harmless.

 This book received a great deal of publicity among fans of singer Stevie Nicks when she revealed that it was her source for the name "Rhiannon".
 Nicks simply used the name, leaving the book behind, and it's well that she did so.
 Triad was an apparent attempt to cash in on the Exorcist fad and includes all The Usual -- an ordinary housewife whose life starts going to pieces, missing time, losing things, stuff moving around, and all the boring rest of it, soon after losing her child to crib death and subsequently moving to a mysterious old house.
 (If that sounds like the beginning of Lawrence Block's terrific 1981 Ariel, it's probably because it is.
 The elements are virtually the same -- it's what Block decided to do with them that makes his book a classic.)
 Believing she is possessed by the spirit of her long-dead cousin Rhiannon, whose spun-sugar exterior had masked a sociopathic evil, she turns for help not to the church but to a doctor.
-He works with her on her abuse background and eventually uncovers her "other personality", but then discovers that this is not Rhiannon.
+Sure enough she has "another personality", but then there's a surprise twist, of course.
 And on, and on, and on.
+And the horror never ends.
 Sigh.

 Vol 14, No 3, Sept 1991 Publisher: W.B.
 Saunders Co